Service Learning Opportunities

 5. Explain the importance of personal and social responsibility

-According to Vera Z. Dwyer College of Health Sciences policy, students will complete a background check, disclosure form, AHA CPR certification, Blood Borne Pathogen training, HIPAA training, and COVID training.
+According to Dwyer School of Health Sciences policy, students will complete a background check, disclosure form, AHA CPR certification, Blood Borne Pathogen training, HIPAA training, and COVID training.

 Students are informed that additional training and documentation may be required for your site.